phyzhenli/AMG/README.md

 - Synopsys VCS

 #### How to run
-After solving the dependencies, open terminal and follow the steps:
+After solving the dependencies, open a terminal and follow the steps:

 Step-0: compile `yosys_plugins/gen_cgp/gen_cgp.cpp`:
 ```